Table of Contents

-The reuse of water or water recycling or reclamation refers to the reuse of treated sewage, grey water or stormwater for non-potable purposes such as irrigation, industrial processes, fire protection and toilet flushing, among others.
-Another option is groundwater recharge which involves recharging underground water sources during a wet year or a season when water is available.
+The reuse of water or reclamation or water recycling corresponds to the reuse of treated sewage, greywater or stormwater for non-potable activities, namely industrial processes, irrigation, toilet flushing, and fire protection among others.
+Another option is groundwater recharge which involves reloading underground water sources in a wet year or in a season of water availability.
 Re-operation of existing dams is quite a good option.
-In the sense changing the way an existing dam is used is typically cheaper and less harmful to our environment than building a new dam and in most cases re-operating a dam goes to mean that it can provide water for cities, farms, and fish during critical times of year without major environmental, energy production or flood protection drawbacks.
+In the sense, altering the way an already existing dam is utilized is usually cheaper and less harmful to our environment compared to constructing a new dam and in most cases re-operating a dam goes to mean that it can provide water for farms, cities, and fish in dire times of the year without any major drawbacks from energy production, environmental or flood protection aspects.